Settlement Conference Facilitation (SCF)

-The settlement agreement is emailed or faxed first to the appellant for review and signature.
-The appellant returns the signed copy via fax/email to OMHA, and OMHA then forwards the agreement to CMS for signature.
+The settlement agreement is emailed to the appellant for review and signature.
+The appellant returns the signed copy by email to OMHA, and OMHA then forwards the agreement to CMS for signature.
+The appellant and CMS must sign the agreement by wet signature or electronic/digital signature.
 Once fully executed, OMHA will forward the completed settlement agreement to all parties.
-All signatures must be handwritten.
-Electronic signatures or signature stamps created by software (i.e., Adobe Acrobat or similar software) will not be accepted.

-If any party can decline participation in the SCF process, can a Medicare Administrative Contractor (MAC) or QIC speak up and cause a cancellation of the SCF process or is it just between the appellant and OMHA?
+If any party can decline participation in the SCF process, can a MAC or QIC speak up and cause a cancellation of the SCF process or is it just between the appellant and OMHA?

-What criteria are used to determine settlement amounts?
+What criteria are used to determine settlement percentages?

 The settlement conference is a negotiation between the parties.
 As such, the parties determine how they wish to discuss the appeals; however, appellants should note the settlement conference is not an ALJ hearing or review by the Council.
 If an appellant desires the establishment of findings of fact and/or application of law or policy to each individual appeal, an ALJ hearing or Council review would be the appropriate venue.

-- 1. If any of the appealed claims or an appeal(s) of extrapolated overpayment has a billed amount in excess of $100,000, the settlement agreement will require U.S. Department of Justice approval prior to full execution of the settlement agreement.
+- 1. If any of the appealed claims or an appeal(s) of extrapolated overpayment has a billed amount in excess of $100,000, the settlement agreement will be subject to U.S. Department of Justice approval prior to full execution of the settlement agreement.